scode/pwbox/README.md

 ** The reason to consider this is to be more resilient against poor IV entropy.
 * Consider HMAC:ing plaintext instead of iv+salt+crypted.
-** Here is a good reason why not to do that: http://blog.thoughtcrime.org/the-cryptographic-doom-principle
+** Here is a good reason why not to do that: http://blog.thoughtcrime.org/the-cryptographic-doom-principle ** That seems to apply to the "bad passphrase detection" algorithm too.
+However, since we are using a different IV for that, and the plaintext is by definition already known, it would seem harmless.